Rainy Day Itinerary for Salem, MA

 To learn about the Salem Witch Trials, the Salem Witch Museum, Witch Dungeon Museum, Witch History Museum, and Salem Wax Museum are all within walking distance, and all presentations and exhibits take place indoors.
 Also a short walk away from the visitor center is Witch Pix.
 Located in the Museum Place Mall, this costume studio allows you to take on the role of a witch or wizard for a memorable photo shoot experience.

 You may feel like avoiding attractions that require a further walk in the rain, but luckily the Salem Trolley continues service, and can help you minimize your walk time while providing an overview of Salem’s history.
-Hope aboard the Trolley and take it down to the House of the Seven Gables, Ye Olde Pepper Companie, and the Salem Maritime National Historic Site.
+Hope aboard the Trolley and take it down to The House of the Seven Gables and Salem Maritime National Historic Site.

-The tour of the House of the Seven Gables takes place inside, though if you are up for some time outside the homes’ gardens are also a sight to see.
-Ye Olde Pepper Companie, and the shops on Pickering Wharf are all fully enclosed, with just short walks in between each one.
+The tour of The House of the Seven Gables takes place inside (and advance tickets are recommended from 7gables.org), though if you are up for some time outside, the Colonial Seaside Gardens are also a sight to see.
 Much of the Salem Maritime National Historic Site is outside however within the site’s shop, Waite and Peirce, you can learn more about site’s history while shopping for unique and authentic goods.

 We may not want to believe that that the calendar is calling for soup, but warm comfort food may be on your mind for a rainy day.
 You may relax with a cup of clam chowder at Finz Seafood and Grill or Sea Level Oyster Bar and Kitchen, or lobster bisque from Turner’s Seafood.
-If you’re looking for lunch in hopes that by the time you’re finished eating the rain will have stopped, plan for a meal at Bit Bar.
-Before or after your meal you’ll be able to spend some time playing classic pinball and arcade games indoors.
-If you really want to warm up on a rainy day, the Tavern in the Hawthorne Hotel offers cozy fireside dining, or you may choose to unwind with a cup of tea at Jolie Tea Company.
+If you really want to warm up on a rainy day, the Tavern in the Hawthorne Hotel offers cozy fireside dining, or you may choose to unwind with a cup of tea at Jolie Tea Company at their new location on Derby Street.

 However you choose to spend a rainy day in Salem, don’t let the rain ruin your plans.
 Even outdoor attractions like walking tours and harbor tours can usually run in the rain.
 By dressing for the weather and bringing along an umbrella you should be all set to enjoy a day touring downtown Salem.